-Sites to Visit in the Sacred Valley
+Hidden and Famous Sites in the Sacred Valley in Peru

 THE SACRED VALLEY, or Vilcamayo to the Incas, some 30 km northwest of Cusco, traces its sinuous and staggeringly beautiful course towards Urubamba, Ollantaytambo, and finally Machu Picchu, the most famous ruins in South America.
 And a place that never fails to impress, no matter how tired you are or how commercial it seems.